ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 1. Dataset:
     1. To create a blank dataset, choose *New Datase*t -\> next step 2i
     2. To use an existing dataset as template, select this dataset from the list -\> next step 2ii

 2. Data Structure:
     1. Define the data structure; select *Existing file data structure* and choose a data type from the list-\> next step 3i
     2. Use the data structure of the chosen dataset (1ii), choose another existing data type -\> next step 4i

 3. Metadata Structure:
-    1. Use the metadata schema called *Biodiversity Exploratories Metadata Schema 3.0* -\> next step 4i
+    1. Use the metadata schema called *Biodiversity Exploratories MetadataSchema 3.0* -\> next step 4i

-1. Next-button:
+4. Next-button:
     1. Press the button and fill in the metadata

 ### 3.2 Metadata